-Now that you know the definition of social network advertising where you can advertise, you’re probably wondering why you should invest in this digital marketing strategy.
+Now that you know the definition of social network advertising where you can advertise, you’re probably wondering why you should invest in this type of social media.
 Here are five reasons to build a social media advertising strategy.

 1. You increase brand awareness

 Want something seen?
 Social media is probably the best place for that.
 Posting and promoting content that’s on your website to social media is a highly effective way to drive traffic to your website and increase people’s awareness of your brand.

 And with the ability to target people based on information that social media sites have on them, you’ll reach new and interested audiences quicker and easier than any other method.